Elbrak17/fmindset/README.md

 - Vercel (deployment + serverless functions)
 - All services on free tiers (Neon PostgreSQL, Groq, Vercel)

-**Note:** We initially planned to use MongoDB Atlas but switched to Neon PostgreSQL due to connection issues with MongoDB's serverless environment on Vercel.
+**Note:** I initially planned to use MongoDB Atlas but switched to Neon PostgreSQL due to connection issues with MongoDB's serverless environment on Vercel.

 ---